Jan 03, 2018

-After months of working with residents and property owners, city planners will present a proposal at Wednesday's Planning Board meeting intended to encourage the creation of more affordable housing and more walkable, pedestrian-friendly design in the neighborhood surrounding the 38th and Blake RTD Station.
+After months of working with residents and property owners, city planners will present City Council with a proposal intended to encourage the creation of more affordable housing and more walkable, pedestrian-friendly design in the neighborhood surrounding the 38th and Blake RTD Station.

 The text amendment to the Denver Zoning Code will create the overlays, one map amendment will establish where the overlays apply, and a second map amendment will rezone certain properties to achieve the appropriate base zoning for the height incentive overlay to be applied properly.

 Overlay zone districts supplement zone district standards with additional design standards, allowances or other special requirements.

 This overlay request would implement plan recommendations and a request by the RiNo Art District (PDF) by establishing regulations to achieve a vibrant pedestrian realm with building and site design that emphasizes walkability and access to daylight, minimizes the impact of parking and integrates appropriately with existing buildings in RiNo and portions of the 38th and Blake Station area that are just outside the district.
 The Design Overlay District proposal includes regulations for building setbacks, parking location and access, massing (the shape and form of a building as perceived by a viewer at street level), street-level active uses, pedestrian access and transparency.